gengyu89/gengyu89.github.io/_posts/2020-09-13-leetcode-journey.markdown

 ![data_structures](/img/in-post/post-leetcode-journey/DS_Classification.jpg)

 From the other aspect, it is much more difficult to provide a list of "essential algorithms".
-There are numerous algorithms in the world of computers, and the number is growing continually (the more you know, the better).
+There are numerous algorithms nowadays in the computer industry, and the number is growing continually.
+There is no silver bullet for algorithm design - no universal technique that can solve every computational problem you'll encounter.
+The more you know, the better.

-That being said, exquisite algorithms you come up with by afflatus must be built upon fundamental ones - the ones that are considered classics and the ones you must be familiar with even not in a coding contest situation.
+That being said, there are several general design paradigms that can help you solve problems from many different application domains - the ones that are considered classical and the ones you must be familiar with even not in a coding contest situation.
 Some of those are listed here:

 Algorithms on graphs
 * Bellman-Ford (single source, weighted graphs) - O[\|V\|\|E\|]